Executive Functioning/Organizational Coaching:

 We offer three options for working with Green Ivy on the college application process:

-Basic College Counseling Program: Students in the Basic College Counseling Program receive an introductory consultation; participate in our four-day college counseling bootcamp; and have nine individual follow-up appointments to work on personal statements, supplemental applications, counselor and teacher questionnaires, and overall management of the process.
+Basic College Counseling Program: Students in the Basic College Counseling Program receive an introductory consultation; participate in our four-day college counseling bootcamp; and attend eight individual follow-up appointments to work on personal statements, supplemental applications, counselor and teacher questionnaires, and overall management of the process.
 This program is best suited for recruited athletes and students who already have a highly focused list of three to six schools.

 Sophomore/early junior year: Initial meeting with counselor.